labyrinthinesecurity/zero-hallucination/README.md

 ### The revised plan (V1)
 When notified of this result, Deepseek gains a quick understanding of the problem and fixes the issue in a V1

-This time, running the new code v1.deepseek_planner.py locally and submitting the JSON plan, v1.json, to symAI returns a SAT verdict after 7 minutes an 34 seconds of computation (on an entry-level linux VM).
+This time, running the new code v1.deepseek_planner.py locally and submitting the JSON plan, v1.json, to symAI returns a SAT verdict after 29 seconds of computation (on an entry-level linux VM).

 The satisfiable result can be found in v1.SAT_core